Glossary

 U.S. Department of Education

-The branch of the federal government that administers the federal financial assistance programs for students attending postsecondary educational institutions.
-These programs include: Pell Grant, Perkins Loan, Supplemental Educational Opportunity Grant, Work-Study, and all loans under the Federal Direct Student Loan Program.
+The branch of the federal government that administers the federal financial assistance (Title IV) programs for students attending college.

 Verification

-The process used to check that the information reported on the FAFSA is accurate by comparing it to tax returns and other income and asset documentation.
+The process used to check that information reported on the FAFSA is accurate by comparing it to tax returns or other documentation.